HubbyDebs/ESP32-3NRF24-JAMMER/README.md

 **Issue:** High power consumption or instability
 - **Priority 1:** Verify 10µF electrolytic capacitor on each NRF24 VCC pin (10v-64v)
 - **Priority 2:** Use individual AMS1117 per radio (don't share)
-- Add 470µF capacitor on 5V input
 - Ensure short wire connections to NRF24
 - Check all GND connections are solid
-- For E01-2G4M27D (27dBm): ensure power supply can deliver 1-2A continuously

 **Issue:** Radio range is limited (E01-2G4M27D module with 27dBm)
 - Verify antenna connection (should not be loose)